tigerbeetle/docs/pages/setup/with-docker-compose.md

-# Running a 3-node TigerBeetle cluster locally with Docker Compose
+# 3-node cluster with Docker Compose

 First, provision the data file for each node: